Vietnam.vn - Nền tảng quảng bá Việt Nam

 US wheat production over crop years

-Last December, China placed a record-breaking order for soft red winter wheat (SRW) from the US.
-Although most of it was canceled due to the subsequent sharp decline in prices, this shows that the US remains one of the top choices when global supply tensions occur.
-Clearly, the US’s role in maintaining stable wheat supplies cannot be denied.
+China placed a record-breaking purchase of US soft red winter wheat (SRW) in December, which was largely canceled due to the subsequent sharp decline in prices, but it still shows that the US remains one of the top choices when global supply tensions arise.
+There is no denying the role the US plays in maintaining a stable wheat supply.

-Mr. Pham Quang Anh commented: “ The volatility of the world geopolitical situation and the decline in production in Russia could disrupt the current global wheat export market share.
+Mr. Pham Quang Anh commented: “ The fluctuations in the world geopolitical situation and the decline in production in Russia could disrupt the current global wheat export market share.
 The US could emerge this year as a reliable alternative source, and at the same time regain some of its previous market position.”

-With increased yields and stable wheat quality, the US can meet the needs of the most demanding markets, thereby expanding market share and rebuilding the trust of international partners.
+With increased output and stable wheat quality, the US can meet the needs of the most demanding markets, thereby expanding market share and rebuilding the trust of international partners.

 Source: https://congthuong.vn/co-hoi-cho-lua-mi-my-tim-lai-thi-phan-toan-cau-321635.html